 For the true heavy raw denim experience, look for shirts north of 10oz.
 If you expect to use the shirt in warm weather, something lighter might be a better fit, but this will limit your ability to get those gorgeous fade patterns you might be after.

 Anything north of 11-12 oz. is getting into heavyweight territory.
-If you’re patient enough to ease it through its long break-in period, the fades will be spectacular, but the work to get it there will be more difficult.
+If you’re patient enough to ease it through its long break-in period, the fades will be spectacular, but you’ll need more work and patience to get it there.

 Raw and heavy shirts tend to look a little boxy at first.
 Try to picture how it will look after you’ve put it through the ringer a few times, and try to imagine how the shirt will feel when the denim relaxes.